 Confirm that the product meets the definition of a medical device as stated in Article 2 of EU MDR based on its intended use and primary mode of action.
 In some cases, the product may be out of the scope of MDR and may be termed as a medical device ‘accessory ’.
 EU MDR also states how accessories for a medical device is also to be classified on its own apart from the main medical device.

-Step 3: Confirm whether the medical device is a Class I medical device.
+Step 3: Confirm whether the medical device is a Class I medical devices.

-It must be noted that several MDD Class I devices will be reclassified under the MDR as per the new classification criteria in Annex VIII, such as most software (rule11) and devices made up of chemicals or combinations of substances (rule 21).
+It must be noted that several MDD Class I medical devices will be reclassified under the MDR as per the new classification criteria in Annex VIII, such as most software (rule11) and Class I medical devices made up of chemicals or combinations of substances (rule 21).

 Step 4: Pre-market procedures.